nrlnishan/gymdiary/_pages/privacypolicy.md

 <br>

 ## Ads, Analytics and Notifications
-We show ads through MoPub platform so that we can continue on providing this awesome app to you for free.
-You can always opt out of viewing ads by purchasing IAP for ad removal.
-To know more about MoPub platform, visit https://www.mopub.com/.

-Also we use Fabric/Firebase as an analytics platform.
+We use Fabric/Firebase as an analytics platform.
 This is so that we can collect any crash or bugs related to app and provide you a bug free, seamless experience.
 Analytics data do not contain any kind of personal information.
 To know more about Fabric, visit https://fabric.io/.

-We use google Firebase platform to send you a push notification.
+We also use google Firebase platform to send you a push notification.
 This is so that you don't miss out on any awesome features update or sales or any other news from us.
 You can always disable push notification through your device settings.

 By using this app, You consent to all the privacy policies from above platforms.